What is an abdomen Ultrasound?

-Once the ultrasound imaging is completed, the clear ultrasound gel will be wiped off your skin.
+Once the imaging is completed, the clear gel will be wiped off your skin.
 Any portions that are not wiped off will dry quickly.
-The ultrasound gel does not usually stain or discolour clothing.
+The gel does not usually stain or discolour clothing.

 This examination is usually completed within 10-20 minutes.
 You should be able to resume your normal activities immediately.

 How much does a private Abdominal Ultrasound Cost

 We believe that ultrasound scans in London should be affordable and the cost should not be a limiting factor on your decision of getting a faster diagnosis and better treatment.
-You will therefore find the price of our abdominal ultrasound and the other imaging services we offer surprisingly affordable.
+You will therefore find the price of our imaging services surprisingly affordable.